 Will I be allowed to join the program after the initial enrollment period?

 Yes.
 Any resident or small business who meets the eligibility requirements for the City’s electric aggregation program can join at any time.
 There will be no fees to join.
-However, there is no guarantee the electricity rate will be the same as the rate offered with the two City-initiated enrollment periods (July and September).
-The energy markets are always changing and the rates can go up and down.
+However, there is no guarantee the electricity rate will be the same as the rate originally offered when the Municipal Electric Aggregation program was started.

 Can I opt-out of the program at a later date?